 Then they came to Capernaum; and when he was in the house he asked them, "What were you arguing about on the way?"
 But they were silent, for on the way they had argued with one another who was the greatest.
 He sat down, called the twelve, and said to them, "Whoever wants to be first must be last of all and servant of all."
 Then he took a little child and put it among them; and taking it in his arms, he said to them, "Whoever welcomes one such child in my name welcomes me, and whoever welcomes me welcomes not me but the one who sent me."

-St. James' Epistle has a very Jewish flavour, full of Hebraisms, with many Old Testament references and allusions.
-Today's section echoes the proverbial style of the Jewish wisdom tradition.
-It has even been called the "New Testament book of Proverbs" full of pithy maxims as a guide for living.
+The Epistle of James has a very Jewish flavour.
+When its vocabulary is analysed it is full of Hebraisms, with many Old Testament references and allusions.
+Today’s section echoes the proverbial style of the Jewish wisdom tradition.
+It could be called the “New Testament book of Proverbs,” full of pithy maxims as a guide for living.

-"Submit yourselves therefore to God.
-Resist the devil, and he will flee from you.
-Draw near to God, and he will draw near to you.
-Cleanse your hands, you sinners, and purify your hearts, you double-minded.
+“Submit yourselves to God.
+Resist the devil and he will flee from you.
+Draw near to God and he will draw near to you.
+Cleanse your hands, you sinners and purify your hearts, you double-minded.
 Lament and mourn and weep.
 Let your laughter be turned into mourning and your joy into dejection.
-Humble yourselves before the Lord, and he will exalt you."
+Humble yourselves before the Lord and he will exalt you.”

-The call to welcome a child as one would welcome Jesus himself is to be taken seriously.
-It says that we can find him in surprising ways and among the simplest people.
-Just as children easily find other children and quickly begin enjoy them as playmates, so we should respect those who are least self-important.
+The Gospel guidance to welcome a child as one would welcome Jesus himself calls for some reflection.
+We can find him in surprising ways and among the simplest people.
+Just as children easily begin to join other children as playmates, so we should respect those who are least self-important.
 Childhood in this sense is not a matter of age only.
-A person who is lonely may also be waiting for the healing touch of kindness.
-To welcome Jesus as a child is to open one's arms to those who need us.
+Someone who is lonely may be waiting for the healing touch of kindness.
+To welcome Jesus as a child is to open our arms to those who need us.

-In the text from James we have moved on from the child's world.
-He talks about "conflicts and disputes," murder and envy.
-He holds that the high road to salvation is this : "God resists the proud but shows favour to the lowly."
-This is a quote from Proverbs, 3:34 (Greek version).
-James draws from Jewish wisdom circulating in his time, to fill out the message of Jesus.
+Today’s text from St James reflects our need to learn from the humility of children.
+He talks about “conflicts and disputes,” murder and envy.
+For him, the high road to salvation is that “God resists the proud but shows favour to the lowly.”
+This quote from Proverbs shows how James draws from the Jewish wisdom of his time, to fill out the message of Jesus.